 - Maximum Likelihood Estimation Vs. Ordinary Least Square Method

-- How do Logistic Regression works?
+- Types of Logistic Regression

 - Model building in Scikit-learn

-- Model Evaluation using Confusion Matrix.
+- Model Evaluation using Confusion Matrix

 - Advantages and Disadvantages of Logistic Regression